j3soon/arxiv-utils/README.md

     https://arxiv.org/pdf/2003.01367.pdf
   - **Firefox Only** PDF using HTTP http://arxiv.org/pdf/2003.13678.pdf
 - Test PDF download (`Download PDF (arxiv-utils)`) in abstract.
-In firefox, only mouse left-click works, middle-click open up the original PDF page in a new tab. (not renamed)
+In firefox, only mouse left-click works, middle-click open up the original PDF page in a new tab.

 ## Related Extensions